ibm-js/delite/docs/master/Scrollable.md

 ### Globalization

 `delite/Scrollable` does not provide any internationalizable bundle.
-The only strings displayed by the widget are coming from the user data through the store from which the options are retrieved.
+The only strings displayed by the widget are coming from the elements added by user as scrollable content of this widget.

-Right to left orientation is supported by setting the `dir` attribute to `rtl`on the widget using `delite/Scrollable`.
+Right to left orientation is supported by setting the `dir` attribute to `rtl` on the widget using `delite/Scrollable`.

 ### Security